alanponce/OOP-100-days-of-code/OOP/Proyects/Proyecto_2 multifuncional ABC/SRS_ABCmultifuncional.md

 ## Purpose
 The purpose of this document is to describe the software requirements of specification for the management of every article involved in the high school CBTis 270  but in three specific aspects like system ABC for be implemented in the library, system ABC for be implemented in the workshops also system ABC for be implemented in the cellar computational.
 Also, in this document every requirement will be detailed and explained.

-## scope
+## Scope
-“multifunctional system  ABC” will be a product of software wil be a product of sotware to management of resources of the high school cbtis 270 , like books in the library ,or tools in the workshops of maintaniance or electricity  as well as   accesesories in the cellar computational  implemented with  the abc of programming
+“Multifunctional system  ABC” will be a product of software wil be a product of sotware to management of resources of the high school cbtis 270 , like books in the library ,or tools in the workshops of maintaniance or electricity  as well as   accesesories in the cellar computational  implemented with  the abc of programming

 ## Definitions, acronyms, and abbreviations
 ABC: ups, downs and chages
 multifunctional: have several functions for diferents uses in distints aspects

-## references
+## References
 http://cbtis270.edu.mx/organigrama.aspx
 -overview
 # OVERRALL DESCRIPTION
-## product perspective
+## Product perspective
-the multifunctional system ABC consist in general, about the use and management of resources of school as well as the implementation of the same because in this way the system will be a base of the good resource management through of ups, downs and changes.
+The multifunctional system ABC consist in general, about the use and management of resources of school as well as the implementation of the same because in this way the system will be a base of the good resource management through of ups, downs and changes.
 ## product functions
 The main function of this system is to provide control in every aspect about the resources of CBTis 270.
 Provide information at administrator of library, technical support, and workshop.